fransimo/selfie_v2/docs/README.md

 ## On first boot

+- On rpi-config
-- Activate ssh and camera using rpi-config
+  - Activate ssh and camera
+  - Deactivate screen blanking
   - Increase video memory up to 256G
 - Install basic packages
   - sudo apt-get install mc joe imagemagick retext
 - If you're on a hidden wifi